FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 $

-/ Time invariance: A system is said to be time invariant if its behavior does not change over time.
+/ Time invariance: A system is said to be time-invariant if its behavior does not change over time.
 This means delaying the input by some amount simply delays the output by the same amount:
 $ y(t + tau) = H{x(t+ tau)} $

 === Modularity